Industry overview

 Every function in a omnichannel retailers company benefits from knowing what competitors are doing.
 From pricing teams to category managers to operations leads, here are the ways competitive data drives decisions.

-Assortment & gap mapping
+Assortment and gap mapping

-Pricing & effective-price benchmarking
+Pricing and effective-price benchmarking

-Availability, delivery & pin-code benchmarking
+Availability, delivery and pin-code benchmarking

-New SKU & launch detection
+New SKU and launch detection

-Promotion & sale-event tracking
+Promotion and sale-event tracking

-Private label / house brand tracking
+Private label and house brand tracking

-Brand negotiation / cross-platform price map
+Brand negotiation and cross-platform price map

-Seller / Buy Box intelligence
+Seller and Buy Box intelligence

-Reviews & sentiment benchmarking
+Reviews and sentiment benchmarking

 Catalog quality benchmarking

-New market / new city entry intelligence
+New market and city entry intelligence

-Share-of-search & category visibility
+Share-of-search and category visibility

 These are the most common use cases.
 Every engagement is scoped to your specific needs.
 If you have a use case not listed here, we will build it.